SANTHAN-KUMAR/Banking-system/README.md

 ## Removed integration with AWS

+## Notice : The written test files are not fully implemented and there are still issues persistent in html file mapping, consider rolling back to the 9th release and build the test files from scratch!
 ## Implemented the CI/CD pipeline.

 This document outlines the development roadmap for our real-time banking system, focusing on essential banking operations.
 We'll be taking an iterative approach, building out one major module at a time.